Amazon rainforest: Climate change

 Environmentalists are concerned about loss of biodiversity that will result from destruction of the forest, and also about the release of the carbon contained within the vegetation, which could accelerate global warming.
 Amazonian evergreen forests account for about 10% of the world's terrestrial primary productivity and 10% of the carbon stores in ecosystems – of the order of 1.1 × 10^{11} metric tonnes of carbon.
 Amazonian forests are estimated to have accumulated 0.62 ± 0.37 tons of carbon per hectare per year between 1975 and 1996.
-In 2021 it was reported that the Amazon for the first time emitted more greenhouse gases than it absorbed.
+In 2021 it was reported that the Amazon emitted more greenhouse gases than it absorbed for the first time.
 Though often referenced as producing more than a quarter of the Earth's oxygen, this often stated, but misused statistic actually refers to oxygen turnover.
 The net contribution of the ecosystem is approximately zero.

 Tipping cascades in the Amazon rainforest, according to the 2023 Global Tipping Points report.
 Potential tipping points for the Amazon include a 3–4°C rise in global temperature and deforestation levels over 40%.